Surfaces containing two isotropic circles through each point: Proofs

 \subsection{Proof of Theorem~\ref{thm:main1}.}

 Identify space $\R^3$ with $H_5$ by the map $(x,y,z)\mapsto(x:y:z:0:1)$.
 Consider the image $\Psi$ of the given surface $\Phi$ under the inverse isotropic stereographic projection $\pi^{-1}$.

-Let us show that $\Psi$ satisfies the assumptions of Theorem~\ref{thm:param}.
-By Theorem~\ref{thm:proj-prop} it follows that each isotropic circle in $H_5$ maps to a conic (in particular, by the assumptions of Theorem~\ref{thm:main1} it follows that through each point of some dense subset of $\Psi$ one can draw only finitely many not nested arcs of conics).
+Let us show that $\Psi$ satisfies the assumptions of Proposition~\ref{prp:param}.
+By Proposition~\ref{prp:proj-prop} it follows that each isotropic circle in $H_5$ maps to a conic (in particular, by the assumptions of Theorem~\ref{thm:main1} it follows that through each point of some dense subset of $\Psi$ one can draw only finitely many not nested arcs of conics).
 Moreover, each parabola with vertical axis is mapped to a conic that intersects the line $l$ (with the point on $l$ excluded).
-Indeed, the projective closure of each parabola with a vertical axis passes through the point $(0:0:1:0:0)$ while the line joining this point with the projection center $N$ is exactly $l$.
+Indeed, the projective closure of a parabola with a vertical axis passes through the point $A=(0:0:1:0:0)$ while the line joining this point with the projection center $N$ is $l\cup\{A\}$.
+It follows that the closure of the image of a parabola intersects $l\cup\{A\}$ and the intersection point is not $A$ because otherwise the image of the parabola contains a ruling of $S^2\times\R$, which contradicts Proposition~\ref{prp:proj-prop}.

-It remains to show that the two conics containing the two arcs of conics through a point $P$ of $\Psi$ intersect only at $P$.
+It remains to check the condition that the two conics containing the two arcs of conics through a point $P$ of $\Psi$ intersect only at $P$.
 Indeed, otherwise both conics are contained in one 3-dimensional subspace.
-If this subspace does not contain $N$, then by Theorem~\ref{thm:proj-prop} it follows that the $\pi$-images of the conics are contained in one isotropic sphere, which is forbidden.
-If this subspace contains $N$, then the $\pi$-images of the conics are contained in one plane, which is forbidden as well.
+If this subspace does not contain $N$ and rulings of $\S^2\times\R$, then by Proposition~\ref{prp:proj-prop} it follows that the $\pi$-images of the conics are contained in one isotropic sphere, which is forbidden.
+If this subspace contains $N$ or a ruling of $\S^2\times\R$, then the $\pi$-images of the conics are contained either in a plane or in a circular cylinder with vertical axis, which is forbidden as well.